Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

       }
     });

-You can test out your own cases by cloning the repository and editing `src/main.js`, but here's how things played out for my case:
+And here's how the inferrence process played out:

 <img src="/assets/{{ loc }}/infer_4qubits_density_matrix.gif" style="max-width: 100%;"/>

-As you can see, Eve managed to infer a pretty good copy despite my attempts to make things difficult.
+As you can see, Eve eventually managed to infer a pretty good copy of Alice's state despite my attempts to make things difficult.

+You can test out your own cases by cloning the repository and editing `src/main.js`.

 # The Uncloneable